ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Introduction

 \section{Introduction}

-Human manipulation is fundamentally a multi-modal endeavor.
+\IEEEPARstart{H}{uman} manipulation is fundamentally a multi-modal endeavor.
 While we rely on vision to plan trajectories and locate objects globally, we depend heavily on force sensing to manage the precise dynamics of interaction locally.
 Especially in contact-rich tasks, vision alone is far from sufficient, due to severe occlusions and the inherent ambiguity of contact states.
 To replicate this human-level capability, robot learning must effectively integrate both vision and force modalities.

-While imitation-based policy learning has achieved remarkable success in recent years \cite{dp, act, pi0, pi0.5, gen0}, integrating force feedback into existing policy architectures remains a non-trivial challenge due to the fundamental disparities between the two signals. \textbf{Vision} provides the ``global context" of the environment, which is spatially rich but can be temporally slow ($1\sim2$ Hz) under the action chunking setting. \textbf{Force}, conversely, reflects the ``local reality" of contact, changing rapidly during interaction and therefore requiring high-frequency feedback ($\ge10$ Hz).
+While imitation-based policy learning has achieved remarkable success in recent years \cite{dp, act, pi0, pi0.5, gen0}, integrating force feedback into existing policy architectures remains a non-trivial challenge due to the fundamental disparities between the two signals. \textbf{Vision} provides the ``global context" of the environment, which is spatially rich but can be temporally slow ($1\sim2$ Hz) under the action chunking setting. \textbf{Force}, conversely, reflects the ``local reality" of contact, changing rapidly during interaction and therefore requiring timely feedback at the action rate ($10$ Hz).

 To bridge this frequency gap between the two modalities, recent approaches such as Reactive Diffusion Policy (RDP) \cite{rdp} employ a hierarchical ``slow-fast" framework.
 These systems decouple the problem: a slow policy process vision to generate latent actions, which guide a fast policy processing force to predict reactive real actions in a closed loop.
 While intuitive, this explicit separation introduces some flaws.
 First, it creates an information bottleneck: the fast policy is effectively ``blind" to the spatial geometry, relying solely on compressed latent actions.
 Second, it suffers from modal conflict: if the slow policy makes a semantic error, the fast policy lacks the context to correct the plan, and the entire system becomes highly fragile due to compounding errors between modules.
 Finally, the ``hand-over" between vision and force is rigidly hand-designed, limiting the model's scalability to learn complex behaviors.